salt-formulas/salt-formula-keystone/README.rst

               uid: keystone
               password: password

-Use driver aliases for drivers instead of class path's
+Use driver aliases for drivers instead of class path's:

 .. code-block:: yaml